PTCRB technical file

 Section titled “TAC and IMEI range”TAC assignment

-Section titled “TAC assignment”Once PTCRB certification is obtained, GSMA assigns a TAC (Type Allocation Code) to the manufacturer for the certified module/product.
+Section titled “TAC assignment”For PTCRB devices, CTIA Certification issues the TAC (Type Allocation Code): it is the IMEI Administrator of the program and a GSMA Reporting Body, and it reports allocated TACs to GSMA.
 The TAC is an 8-digit identifier that identifies the model in the GSMA database.

-A TAC typically allows 1 million unique IMEIs:
+A TAC allows 1 million unique IMEIs:

-TAC: 35123456 (8 digits) — identifies the modelSerial: 123456 (6 digits) — unique per unitCheck: 7 (Luhn algorithm on first 14 digits)=> IMEI: 351234561234567For high-volume products, multiple TACs can be assigned to the same model (up to ~5 TACs for high-volume smartphones).
+TAC: 35123456 (8 digits) — identifies the modelSerial: 123456 (6 digits) — unique per unitCheck: 7 (Luhn algorithm on first 14 digits)=> IMEI: 351234561234567For high-volume products, additional TACs are assigned to the same model as each 1,000,000-unit block is exhausted.

 IMEI range management